ToddThomson/tsproject/README.md

 ## What's New

-TsProject 1.2.0 supports Typescript 1.8.x.
+TsProject 2.0.0 supports Typescript 2.x.

-TsProject 1.2.0 provides bundle minification by shortening identifiers and whitespace removal.
+TsProject 2.0.0 provides improved bundle minification by shortening identifiers and whitespace removal.

-TsProject 1.2.0 provides bundle packaging support for library and component types.

-TsProject 1.1.0 provides project watch support for cache optimized, incremental builds.

-TsProject 1.1.0 supports Typescript 1.7!

-TsProject 1.0.5 provides file glob pattern matching for specifying "files" in the tsconfig.json project file.

-TsProject 1.0.5 is used to build TsProject.
-TsProject is a bundled, single file node module using ES6 module imports.

-TsProject 1.0.1 bundles React (.tsx) file types.
-TsProject on github contains a [React based TodoMVC sample](https://github.com/ToddThomson/tsproject/tree/master/ReactTodoMVC) to help you get started.

 ## Why TsProject?

-TsProject provides 2 new features:

-1. **A single Typescript project build context**.
-TsProject uses the new tsconfig.json Typescript project file introduced in Typescript version 1.5 to configure source files, bundles and compile options.

-2. **Single file typescript bundles and javascript bundles for packaging of Typescript, javascript and Typescript definition files**.
+TsProject is the only Typescript 2.0 transpiler that provides minified, single file typescript bundles and javascript bundles for packaging of Typescript, javascript and Typescript definition files.
 TsProject bundles file dependencies of external Typescript modules at compilation time rather than relying on build tools (AMD Optimizer, r.js for example ) further down in the build pipeline.

 ## TsProject Wiki